 The Surgeon General’s Office is telling young people to touch grass, in internet lingo, as part of a new warning linking excessive screen time to developmental delays, poor academic outcomes and mental health issues.

 Released Wednesday, the 43-page advisory calls on Americans of all ages to cut back on scrolling and “live real life.”
-In particular, it looks at how kids and teenagers are being harmed by technologies like social media, which research has connected to depression and anxiety, and AI chatbots.
+In particular, it raises concerns about the danger of social media for kids and teenagers.
+Research has tied heavy use of these platforms to depression, anxiety, loneliness and suicidal ideation in youth.

-Children are often exposed to digital devices by the time they’re toddlers, with average screen time reaching more than eight hours a day by their teenage years, data cited by the Surgeon General’s Office shows.
+Many children are exposed to digital devices by the time they’re toddlers, with average screen time reaching more than eight hours a day by their teenage years, data cited by the Surgeon General’s Office shows.

 Parents are urged to delay introducing screens to their children as long as possible and, once they do, set age-appropriate time and content restrictions.
 The advisory says phones and tablets can become addictive if left unchecked and calls for a “detox” in some cases.